carlos-osorio-developer/react-todo/README.md

 - Run the following command to install dependencies:
 `npm install`

-- Run the following command to compile the files for production:
-`npm run build`

-- Use the following command to run the tests:
+- Run the following command to run the local server:
-`npm run test`
+`npm start`

-### Usage

-Run dist/index.html in your preferred browser.

 ## Author